Last Updated on

 Gauge mode is an excellent bottom timer with accurate profile sampling and bookmarking functions.
 Dive time is shown in minutes and seconds.
 The Gauge Mode will display accurate bottom times and decompression limits.

-Buying a dive computer with Gauge mode means this can be used as a backup computer if you expand on your training and decide to get into technical diving later on.
+Buying a dive computer with Gauge mode means this can be used as a backup computer if you decide to expand on your training or get into technical diving later on.

 What Features and Functions does the Leonardo have?